What Planet Are You From?

 |Budget: $56 million||Financed by: Sony|

-What Planet Are You From? was financed by Sony for $56 million and it was comedian Garry Shandling’s first starring vehicle and after its disastrous box office run, his last.
+The budget for What Planet Are You From? was $56 million, which was financed by Sony and it was comedian Garry Shandling’s first starring vehicle and after its disastrous box office run, his last.
 Filming was almost derailed by a pending trial stemmed from a lawsuit by Shandling, who sued his former manager Brad Grey for $100 million (you can read about that here).
 The trial would have forced the production to film around Shandling’s requirement to be in court and Sony estimated that each week the trial lasted, it could potentially add about $1.5 million to the budget.
 It has been suggested that Sony contributed some money to settle the case between the two parties, so filming would not be disrupted.
 Contractually, Brad Grey had an executive producer credit on the movie, but had no involvement.

 The film pulled in a poor $7.8 million overseas for Sony.